temporalio/documentation/docs/concepts/what-is-a-workflow-definition.md

 For example, using an SDK's "Execute Activity" API generates the [ScheduleActivityTask](/references/commands/#scheduleactivitytask) Command.
 When this API is called upon re-execution, that Command is compared with the Event that is in the same location within the sequence.
-The Event in the sequence must be an [ActivityTaskScheduled](/references/events/#activitytaskscheduled) Event, where the Activity Name and the Task Queue name are the same as what is in the Command.
+The Event in the sequence must be an [ActivityTaskScheduled](/references/events/#activitytaskscheduled) Event, where the Activity name is the same as what is in the Command.

 If a generated Command doesn't match what it needs to in the existing Event History, then the Workflow Execution returns a _non-deterministic_ error.